Quantco/pixi-pack/README.md

 - Operating in environments with limited bandwidth
 - Running CI/CD pipelines where package caching can significantly improve build times

-### Unpacking without `pixi-pack`
+### Unpacking without `pixi-unpack`

-If you don't have `pixi-pack` available on your target system, you can still install the environment if you have `conda` or `micromamba` available.
+If you don't have `pixi-unpack` available on your target system, you can still install the environment if you have `conda` or `micromamba` available.
-Just unarchive the `environment.tar`, then you have a local channel named `pixi-pack` on your system where all necessary packages are available.
+Just unarchive the `environment.tar`, then you have a local channel named `pixi-unpack` on your system where all necessary packages are available.
 Next to this local channel, you will find an `environment.yml` file that contains the environment specification.
 You can then install the environment using `conda` or `micromamba`: